 Lankum - The Pride of Petravore

-Sure you can enjoy the song nice and loud on our sound furniture.
-But the video to it should not be missing in any case....
+Of course you can enjoy the song nice and loud on our sound furniture.
+But the video should definitely not be missing....

 Lankum - The Pride of Petravore